Impact of the Proposed Tamarack Mine

 Talon Metals has proposed a nickel mine less than two miles from Mille Lacs Band reservation and community land and sacred waters.
 Nickel mining has a history of causing significant environmental damage and the Mille Lacs Band of Ojibwe has serious concerns about the impact of this proposed mine on our land, fish, water and people.
 This page includes information about the proposed project.

 The Tamarack Mine is a proposed nickel mine, brought forward by Talon Metals Corp.
-The proposed site is located in Tamarack, Minnesota, just 1.3 miles from the homes of members of the Mille Lacs Band of Ojibwe community and from Round Lake.
+The proposed site is located in Tamarack, Minnesota, borders Round Lake, and is just 1.3 miles from the homes of members of the Mille Lacs Band of Ojibwe community.
 Talon Metals announced a partnership with Tesla and has stated that it intends to use responsible mining practices to supply the nickel required to produce electric vehicle batteries.
 However, nickel mining has historically caused significant damage to surrounding land and water and Talon Metals has not provided any data to back up its claims of responsible mining.

 In October 2022, Talon Metals announced that it received a grant from the Department of Energy to build a nickel processing facility in North Dakota.
 While Talon Metals' announcement acknowledges the risk that the proposed mine poses, changing the location does not eliminate concerns about the impact a nickel mine would have on the environment, surrounding communities and the Band’s cultural practices.

 As of November 2022, Talon Metals Corp. has not yet submitted an Environmental review nor has it received a permit approving the advancement of the Tamarack Mine.

 The Ojibwe people are the caretakers of a fragile ecosystem that is the heart of our culture.
 The impact from the proposed Tamarack Mine could jeopardize our way of life and our people.